joachimbbp/spritefire/devnotes.md

     Was pretty tired on friday so made some less than stellar decisions with the batch processing.
 Refactored today and it's much better.
     However, there seems to be a memory leak (or something) that causes the program to crash after processing many sprites, especially at a higher "reslolution" (meaning, confusingly, a lower sprite resolution, thus more sprites per image)
     Adding After Effects switcher.
+    Upon further investigation, it does not appear to be a memory leak.
+It just crashes at some point.